mike10004/cs-bridge-2020-hw10/q3/question.md

 integer num that the user wishes to search for.

-The program should then print all the line numbers in sequence entered by the user, that contain num, or a message saying that num does not show at all in the sequence.
+The program should then print all the line numbers in sequence entered by the user that contain num, or a message saying that num does not show at all in the sequence.

 Your program should interact with the user exactly as it shows in the following example: